mlochbaum/BQN/implementation/vm.md

 |   — | `Decompose`| `•Decompose`
 |   — | `PrimInd`  | Index for primitive `𝕩`

 To define the final two functions, call the second returned element as a function, with argument `Decompose‿PrimInd`.
 The function `PrimInd` gives the index of `𝕩` in the list of all primitives (defined as `glyphs` in pr.bqn), or the length of the runtime if `𝕩` is not a primitive.
 The two functions are only needed for computing inferred properties, and are defined by default so that every value is assumed to be a primitive, and `PrimInd` performs a linear search over the returned runtime.
 If the runtime is used directly, then this means that without setting `Decompose‿PrimInd`, function inferred properties will work slowly and for primitives only; if values from the runtime are wrapped then function inferred properties will not work at all.
+The compiler uses Under with compound right operands, so `Decompose` is needed to self-host.

 Remember that `+` and `-` can also work on characters in some circumstances, under the rules of affine characters.
 Other arithmetic functions should only accept numbers. `=` must work on any atoms including functions and modifiers. `≤` must work on numbers and characters.